 And then as soon as the New year hit we still had a packs of mince pies and cheese bites left and didn’t really fancy them anymore!
 We still keep our tradition of buying what we want but plan a bit more carefully about what we actually need.

 Obviously, everyone’s circumstances are different but I know we’re far from the only ones who end up binning a box of mince pies on January 4th.
 So consider your schedule, plan accordingly, and if possible, freeze anything that may otherwise go to waste.

 Saving – approx. £30 in wasted food

 Expensive Christmas family events

 What do you think of the things I stopped buying at Christmas?
+Could you save money at Christmas by cutting out any of these items?
 Are there any you disagree with or would add to?
 Let me know in the comments.

 Want more ideas to Save Money at Christmas?

 Get your copy of my Debt Free Christmas planner filled with printable templates to help you organise and save money this Christmas.
 It’s also completely FREE!
 Fill in the form on this page or find out more here.